Technical article

 However, the numerous data points that will be required in a corresponding battery passport raise the question of their availability, quality and granularity at an early stage and ultimately require the timely initiation of corresponding internal company implementation measures.
 In preparation for the collection of the required data and for the technical implementation of the digital battery passport, but also of the digital product passport as envisaged in Chapter III of the ESPR5 in the future, several consortia and associations from industry and science have started work on standardisation projects in recent years.

-With DIN DKE SPEC 99100:2025-02, a comprehensive standard for the data attribute requirements of the battery passport was published at the beginning of the year.
+With DIN DKE SPEC 99100:2025-02, a comprehensive standard for the data attribute requirements of the battery passport was published at the beginning of 2025.
 This standard translates the currently existing and other foreseeable legal requirements for a digital battery passport into data points and provides information on how to implement them in practice.
 This can be a useful source of support for the procedural implementation and for preparing for the collection and procurement of the required data points.

 In view of the fact that the framework requirements in the Battery Regulation are often only rough and that the content still requires further specification, many questions remain unanswered in practical application.
 The step-by-step specification of the requirements in the course of implementing acts, guidelines and, ultimately, standardisation are therefore as welcome as they are necessary in order to support a uniform approach and thus ultimately competitive implementation.